CyberEthicalMe/blog-articles/cksoi0lar0202wps1ed1fgh8z.md

 ## Change default shell

 > Unfortunately I found the `zsh` shell via PuTTY, somewhat faulty when working multiline command and using autocomplete.
-If you know how properly use the
+If you know how properly setup `zsh`, please comment below

 Let's say right now user have default `bash` shell, and you want to have it changed to `zsh`.